Psykyck/TicketService/README.md

 1. Venue is rectangular and is defined by giving the number of rows and columns.
 2. `0 < rows <= 1000` and `0 < columns <= 1000`
-3. Seat holds expire after 90 seconds.
+3. Seat holds expire after 5 seconds (for the purpose of a shorter demo).
 4. "Best" seats are closest to the front of the venue.
 5. If a seat hold request needs more seats than the venue currently has available, no seats will be held.